mayerrobert/jmurmel/README.md

 Murmel is inspired by Common Lisp, i.e. when in doubt try to do it the Common Lisp way.
 It should be relatively easy to port a program from Murmel to Common Lisp, and Murmel knowledge should transfer to Common Lisp.

-Murmel and JMurmel currently have the following priorities:

-* Small language, small implementation, "hackable"
-* Avoid unspecified or undefined behaviour, throw an error instead
-* Where Murmel differs from Common Lisp the differences should be made obvious, i.e. a Common Lisp program should either work in JMurmel or throw an error
-* Compilation and execution speed at this time is somewhat low priority compared to the previous items

 **Status**